Thursday, January 7, 2016

 it does not rejoice at wrongdoing…” (1 Cor.
 13:4b-6a).

-You shall not be envious or boastful
+You shall not be envious or boastful.

-You shall not be arrogant or rude
+You shall not be arrogant or rude.

-You shall not be irritable or resentful
+You shall not be irritable or resentful.

 You shall not rejoice at wrongdoing.

-For some people, the above might seem quite convincing that this correlates to the five “you shall nots” found in the last five of the Ten Commandments.
-For those who are a little more studious or discerning, we have to acknowledge that there are eight “you shall not” commandments as expressed in the abbreviated versions of the Decalogue—the exceptions being Remember the Sabbath and Honor your father and mother.
-However, in the chapter about love, if we separate envious from boastful, and arrogant from rude, and irritable from resentful, we have eight separate dispositions expressed in the negative to describe love, as per the following:
+For some people, the above might seem quite convincing in correlating to the five “you shall nots” found in the last five of the Ten Commandments.
+However, for those who are a little more studious or discerning, we must acknowledge that there are actually eight “you shall not” commandments as expressed in the abbreviated versions of the Decalogue—the exceptions being “Remember the Sabbath” and “Honor your father and mother.”
+In the chapter about love, if we separate "envious" from "boastful," "arrogant" from "rude," and "irritable" from "resentful," we identify eight distinct dispositions expressed negatively to describe love, as follows:

 You shall not be [1] envious.

-You shall not be [2] boastful
+You shall not be [2] boastful.

 You shall not be [3] arrogant.